World of Sport (British TV programme): Legacy

-Revival of wrestling
+Relaunch of wrestling segment

 On 17 October 2016, ITV announced that they would be bringing back professional wrestling, arguably World of Sport's most popular segment.
 They announced they would be recording a pilot episode on 1 November 2016, being filmed at MediaCityUK in Salford.
 The show featured independent wrestlers such as El Ligero, Grado, and Sha Samuels.
 ITV also announced that former WWE commentator Jim Ross would call the pilot episode.
 It aired on New Year's Eve on ITV, where Grado won the World of Sport Championship.
 The following year on 23 March, Impact Wrestling (formerly known as TNA/Total Nonstop Action Wrestling) announced that they would be teaming with ITV to yet again bring back the show with Jeff Jarrett as an executive producer as a ten-episode series.
 The show was announced to be taping at Preston Guild Hall on 25 May, and 26 May.
 TNA talents such as Grado and Magnus (in his debut for the series) along with independent wrestlers such as El Ligero, Sha Samuels returning to the series, were confirmed to be part of the series cast.
 On 4 May 2017 ITV and Impact Wrestling announced that the tapings scheduled for 25 and 26 May at Preston Guild Hall had been postponed indefinitely due to prolonged contract negotiations.

 In April 2018 ITV announced World of Sport Wrestling would air a ten-part series later in the year on Saturday afternoons.
 The shows were taped in Norwich from 10–12 May.
 Jim Ross was not involved, and neither was Impact Wrestling.
 World of Sport Wrestling aired from 28 July 2018 at 17:00 on ITV until 29 September 2018.
 A six-date live tour of the show took place during January/February 2019.